sowlink/Sport-Performance-Analysis-Excel/README.md

 # 📊 ** Sport-Performance-Analysis in Excel**

-This project involves analyzing dataset, called "NFL Combine Testing", focusing on **treatment and analsis, interpretataion of data, and visualization presentation**.
+This project involves analyzing dataset, called "NFL Combine Testing", focusing on **treatment and analysis, interpretataion of data, and visualization presentation**.

 ---